vvvv/betadocs/Wiki/Learning/Tutorials/West Tricks.md

 #  Switching direct with LFO

-If you think that a [Switch (Value) Input](TODO INTERNALLINK:Switch (Value) Input) or any other switch only  switches when you set the switch pin to a correct value read on.
+If you think that a <span class="node">Switch (Value Input)</span> or any other switch only  switches when you set the switch pin to a correct value read on.

 Connecting the Cycles pin of an <span class="node">LFO (Animation)</span> node directly to a switch will also switch, on a time interval.